FranciscodeMaussion/Classroom-Refolder/README.md

  - `TEACHERS` : an array with the teachers mails.
  - `FOLDERID` : the classroom drive folder id.
  - `FOLDERNAME` : the name of the folder that will be created inside each appointment folder.
 This is the folder you will download as .zip.

+## Notes
+Sorry for my mistakes, I am relatively new to Google App Scripts.
+Contact me if you have any doubt.